Corporate sustainability extends far beyond product design; it impacts business operations from supply chain management to employee happiness.

 Resource Furniture is leading the way in this shift towards more efficient housing, offering products that make living with a smaller footprint not only comfortable, but in fact more desirable.
 We also realize that corporate sustainability extends far beyond product design; it impacts every business operation from supply chain management to employee happiness and well-being.

-Here are five sustainable business practices Resource Furniture observes to confront sustainability challenges facing us today:
+Here are five business practices Resource Furniture observes to address sustainability challenges facing us today:

 The brilliant design of transforming furniture empowers us to live better in less square footage, inevitably reducing our carbon footprint.
 But Resource Furniture’s products also integrate non-toxic, renewable or recyclable materials and adhere to stringent manufacturing standards.
 All of our products are CARB2 compliant; our Clei products in particular are composed of a minimum of 90% recyclable particle board, wood, glass, iron and aluminum.

 Poorly constructed furniture fails within just a few short years and ends up in our greatly overburdened landfills.
 Resource Furniture offers only the highest-quality products designed to last a lifetime.
 All of our products are built in state-of-the-art manufacturing facilities by experienced craftsmen, in accordance with the strictest quality and efficiency standards in the world.
 We offer lifetime warranties on the mechanisms used in all Clei products—and most every furniture component can be replaced without sacrificing the entire product.

 All of our furniture is shipped flat-packed, so while it most of it is transported from Europe only a small cubic dimension is required for shipping.